Protocol 7.00 communication flows¶

 Warning

-Over USB, the device may not be able to send any data until a special USB control flow is run; see Vendor-specific USB device enabling for more information.
+Over USB, the device may not be able to send any data until a special USB control flow is run; see Device enabling control flow for more information.

 The initial check packet is a check packet of subtype 00